Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

 } { }

-\textbf{Final Determination:} In the context of cheat detection, the dataset often exhibits a class imbalance, where the majority of players are honest, inadvertently leading to biased learning towards the dominant class.
-Therefore, we adopt a \textit{multi-subsampling} strategy to level the playing field for the minority class, creating balanced representations of both cheating and honest behaviors.
-Suppose $\mathcal{T}$ is the initial training set.
-To establish a balanced class distribution, we perform a selective sampling on $\mathcal{T}$, specifically targeting the honest player samples.
-We perform this operation nine times in accordance with the ratio of honest to dishonest players, generating nine distinct training sets, each denoted as $\mathcal{T}_k$, where $k$ indicates the iteration count.
-Conduct each iteration of the sampling process to select unique honest player samples, thereby adding varied examples to the learning process.
-Subsequently, we obtain nine separately trained Random Forest models, each corresponding to one of the diversified and balanced training sets $\mathcal{T}_k$, we named this strategy as \textit{multi-forest}.
-The averaging method in \autoref{eq:RF} is selected for \syspov final class prediction.
-Consider a random forest consisting of $N$ decision trees, each producing a prediction denoted as $h_i(\vec{V}_{pov}^{k})$, where $i$ indicates the $i$-th tree, $k$ denotes the $k$-th sampled set, and $\vec{V}_{lstm}^{k}$ represents the input feature vector.
-The prediction of each tree is a probability distribution, indicating the likelihood of the sample $\vec{V}_{pov}^{k}$ belonging to each class. $p_{i}$ represents the probability that the $i$-th tree predicts sample $\vec{V}_{pov}^{k}$ to be in class $j$.
-In \autoref{eq:RF}, $\mathbf{\overline{RF}}(\vec{V}_{pov}^{k})$ denotes the average prediction output of the random forest, which is the average of the prediction probability vectors of all decision trees.
-The prediction for each $\vec{D}_{k}$ can be obtained by selecting the class with the highest predicted probability shown in \autoref{eq:RF_prob}, where $\left(\mathbf{\overline{RF}}(\vec{V}_{pov}^{k})\right)_j$ represents the probability of class $j$ in $\mathbf{\overline{RF}}(\vec{V}_{pov}^{k})$.
+\textbf{Final Determination:} We find that only depending on the fully connected layers with different activation functions can not effectively classify.
+Therefore, we conduct the following strategies to further improve \syspov.
+In the context of cheat detection, the dataset often exhibits a class imbalance, where the majority of players are honest, inadvertently leading to biased learning towards the dominant class.
+Therefore, we create a \textit{multi-subsampling} strategy to level the playing field for the minority class, creating balanced representations of both cheating and honest behaviors without dropping any samples.
+We perform a selective sampling to divide the honest players in the initial training set $\mathcal{T}$ into nine sets in accordance with the ratio of normal to cheating players, generating nine training sets containing the same set of cheaters and distinct normal players, each denoted as $\mathcal{T}_k$, where $k$ indicates the iteration count.
+Subsequently, after adding varied examples to the learning process, we obtain nine independent Random Forest models, each corresponding to one of the diversified and balanced training sets $\mathcal{T}_k$, we named this strategy as \textit{multi-forest}.
+The averaging method in \autoref{eq:RF} is selected for \syspov final class prediction, where random forest consisting of $N$ decision trees, each producing a prediction $h_i(\vec{V}_{pov}^{k})$, where $i$ indicates the $i$-th tree, $k$ denotes the $k$-th sampled set, and $\vec{V}_{pov}^{k}$ represents the input feature vector. $p_{i}$ represents the probability that the $i$-th tree predicts sample $\vec{V}_{pov}^{k}$ to be in class $j$. $\mathbf{\overline{RF}}(\vec{V}_{pov}^{k})$ denotes the average prediction output of the random forest, which is the average of the prediction probability vectors of all decision trees.
+The prediction for each $\vec{D}_{k}$ is obtained by selecting the class with the highest predicted probability shown in \autoref{eq:RF_prob}, where $(\cdot)_j$ represents the probability of class $j$ in $\mathbf{\overline{RF}}(\vec{V}_{pov}^{k})$.
 After the \textit{multi-forest}, we acquire the corresponding determination $\mathbf{D}_{k}$.
-Lastly, as in \autoref{eq:majority_vote}, we obtain the final classification determination $\mathbf{D}_{pov}$ for \syspov.
+Lastly, as in \autoref{eq:majority_vote}, we obtain the final classification determination $\mathbf{D}_{pov}$ for \syspov. {